The irreducible mass and the horizon area of LIGO's black holes: A simple model

 Intuitively, this means that large uncertainties of the BH mass will dominate our inference on $\Mirr$.
 If instead the BH mass is well measured, our uncertainty on $\Mirr$ will be dominated by the spin measurement (or lack thereof, as assumed in this toy model).

-One can better quantify the properties of $p(\Mirr)$ by performing a Kolmogorov-Smirnov (KS) test, which is a standard frequentist tool to asses if two samples share the same probability distribution \cite{2019sdmm.book.....I}.
-The KS distance between two samples $a$ and $b$ is defined as

-where $E(\cdot)$ is the empirical cumulative distribution function.
-Small (large) values of ${\rm KS}(a,b)$ corresponds to large (small) $p$-values, indicating that we cannot (can) reject the null hypothesis that the samples $a$ and $b$ were drawn from the same distribution.
+One can better quantify the properties of $p(\Mirr)$ by performing a Kolmogorov-Smirnov (KS) test, which is a standard frequentist tool to asses if two samples share the same probability distribution.
+The KS distance between two samples $a$ and $b$ is defined as the largest absolute difference between the two empirical cumulative distribution functions \cite{2019sdmm.book.....I}.
+Small (large) values of the statistics ${\rm KS}(a,b)$ correspond to large (small) $p$-values, indicating that we cannot (can) reject the null hypothesis that the samples $a$ and $b$ were drawn from the same distribution.